-Often, due to movies and TV shows, people perceive a rapist as a masked man who jumps out of an alley, grabs a woman, drags her back into the alley, and then rapes her by knifepoint or gunpoint.
+Often, due to movies and TV shows, people perceive a perpetrator as a masked man who jumps out of an alley, grabs a woman, drags her back into the alley, and then rapes her by knifepoint or gunpoint.

 That stereotypical scenario, however, is not the norm.
 A non-stranger assailant is more common.

 According to Rape, Abuse, & Incest National Network (RAINN), seven out of ten rapes are committed by someone known to the victim (RAINN, 2016), a non-stranger.

 A non-stranger could be a friend, classmate, acquaintance, intimate partner, or relative.

 The differences between these stranger and non-stranger predators are the types of strategies that they use.
 The following breakdown of non-stranger and stranger assailant strategies is adapted from Total Empowerment: A Survival Handbook for Women by Ryron and Rener Gracie, 2011.